mbiedzki/users-on-map/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+If you want to build for Tomcat server use `ng build --base-href`
 ## To run from /dist folder

 npm install angular-http-server -g